 Periodic redemption opportunities are the ultimate test that a CEF remains relevant and is meeting its shareholders' needs.
 For example, CLIM is a substantial shareholder in Gulf Investment Fund (GIF) which offers 100% tenders every 6 months.
-As a result GIF trades close to NAV and recent tenders have attracted a low take up.
-CLIM was also consulted by the boards of NB Global Monthly Income and Starwood European Real Estate ahead of their respective cash exit opportunities.
-The boards of both CEFs ultimately decided to propose orderly liquidation due to minimum size considerations.
+As a result, GIF has traded close to NAV and recent tenders have attracted a low take up.
+Weiss Korea also maintains a low discount because of its policy to offer unconditional redemption opportunities every 2 years.
+CLIM engaged extensively in 2023 with Vietnam Holding Ltd to help develop an annual redemption facility which shareholders approved in December 2023.